-All team members are aware how to call the emergency services, but in the event of an emergency it will be the Manager who makes the call, in her absence it will be the Acting/Assisting Manager.
+All team members are aware of how to call the emergency services, but in the event of an emergency it will be one of the Managers who makes the call.
 Any child taken to hospital by ambulance will be accompanied by a member of the team who will remain with the pupil until a parent arrives.
 All calls to emergency services will be recorded in the Medication Record / Accident Book.